neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 When luks encrypts the root partition it will ask you to type `YES` (in uppercase) then the decryption password twice.
 **watch out if you used CAPS LOCK to type the YES**
 So add a new **strong** password to your liking.
-Then Luks will ask for the decryption password again so we can copy the data back from the flash drive to the root partition
+Then Luks will ask for the decryption password again so we can copy the data back from the flash drive to the root partition.

 Execute the following command at the bash console:
 `reboot -f`